estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 Packers generally have three types: Compressors, Crypters and Protectors.
 A Compressor, as its name says, compress the size of the desired file, or in other words, it squeezes a file into their own unpacker process.
 A Crypter encrypts the payload, executes it in memory at runtime (with an option to drop the final payload on disk), and aims to evade detection from AV/EDR software, without the need of compressing the file.
 Protector perform both packing and encryption of their payload.
 Additionally, they employ various anti-debugging and anti-reversing techniques to make the entire unpacking process challenging for reverse engineers.

 The main part of a packer is its stub, which is responsible for the unpacking routine.
-So, when you input a file to a packer, it basically generates a stub with your payload inside it.
+So, when a file is inputed, it basically generates a stub with the payload inside it.

 Internally in the stub, there are 3 main forms of storing the encrypted payload: